Plant Phone Number:

 Shown here is the new Kiln #5.

 Lime and limestone products from Superior facility are distributed by both 25 ton trucks and 100 ton railcars.

-Graymont’s newest facility, the Superior Plant, is located on the Lake Superior waterfront in Wisconsin, ideally positioned to service the upper Midwestern states and Central Canada.
+The Superior Plant, located on the Lake Superior waterfront in Wisconsin, is ideally positioned to service the upper Midwestern states and Central Canada.

 Limestone is not quarried at this site; it comes from quarries in Michigan and is transported by self-unloading bulk freighters to the Superior dock in Wisconsin.
 Finished product is shipped out by truck and rail, often providing return loads for overland carriers who have dropped off commodities for shipping out of the port.

 The newest addition to the plant is kiln #5, a state of the art high efficiency preheater lime kiln.

 Graymont Superior has storage capacity allowing for 500,000 short tons of limestone to be stockpiled over 10 acres.
 Specialized equipment is required to handle this volume of raw material, including a massive man-trolley bridge crane that picks up limestone from anywhere within the storage area and transports it to conveyors feeding the rotary kilns.
 Large silos on the Superior site hold 10,000 short tons of finished lime.
 This inventory helps the Superior Plant meet fluctuations in customer demand.